8483/notes/topics/nginx.md

 }
 ```

-After that, reload with `systemctl reload nginx`.
+After that, reload with `service nginx reload`.

 ```nginx
 events {}                                         # Needed to be a valid conf file.